ashwinkannoth/AWSomeBuilder/README.md

 1. Navigate to the CloudFormations page within your AWS Console.
 2. Click _Create stack_.
 3. Select _Template is ready_ and _Upload a template file_.
 Choose the AB.yml file.
 Hit next when complete.
 4. Enter a _Stack name_.
-Edit the paramters as needed.
+Edit the parameters as needed.
 Once complete, click _Next_.
 Please note the following:
     - Ensure AMI ID is valid in your region of choice.
     - Default PW for Aurora is "password".
     - Bucket names must be globally unqiue.
-    - Replace the certificiates with ones which are unique to your use case.
+    - Replace the certificates with ones which are unique to your use case.
     - Replace the CloudFront domain name with one which is unique to your use case.
 5. Leave all options as default, scroll down and click _Next_.
 6. Review your Stack.
-Select the checkbox acknowleding the creation of IAM resoruces with custom names.
+Select the checkbox acknowledging the creation of IAM resources with custom names.
 Click _Create Stack_.
-7. Complete stack creation will take approximatley: 30 minutes.
+7. Complete stack creation will take approximately: 30 minutes.
 You may view the progress of individual events in the Events tab.
-You can view the progress of resoruce creation in the Resources tab.
+You can view the progress of resource creation in the Resources tab.
 8. The _Status_ of the stack will go from 'CREATE_IN_PROGRESS' to 'CREATE_COMPLETE' when successfully completed.
 9. Congratulations!
 You are now complete.